Assess the level of suicide care in your system by taking the Zero Suicide Organizational Self-Study.

 The Organizational Self-Study is designed to assess what components of the comprehensive Zero Suicide approach are currently in place and the degree to which the components are embedded within key organizational and clinical areas.
 The Organizational Self-Study also helps to assess organizational and clinical area-specific strengths and opportunities for development across each component.
 Recommendations for taking a Self-Study can be found in the Lead section of the Zero Suicide Toolkit.

 We offer four versions of the Organizational Self-Study.
-Organizations can choose to take one or all available Self-Studies.
-If you would like to review the questions before taking the survey, we offer a PDF of each version of the Self-Study, linked below:
+Organizations can choose to take one or all that are appropriate for its setting.
+If you would like to review the questions before taking the survey, you can review the PDF of each version of the Self-Study, linked below:

 Create a new account or log in to access the online portal for the four versions of the Organizational Self-Study.